Medically reviewed on April 4, 2018.

 - This medicine may make cataracts worse or may raise the chance of new cataracts.
 Talk with the doctor.

 - If you are a man and have sex with a woman who is pregnant, may be pregnant, or can get pregnant, always use a condom during sex.
 Use a condom during treatment and for at least 1 month after treatment ends.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom when taking bexarotene.
+Use some other kind of birth control also like a condom when taking bexarotene (systemic).

-- Use of this medicine during pregnancy may cause birth defects or death of the unborn baby.
-You will need to have a pregnancy test to show that you are NOT pregnant before starting bexarotene.
+- Use of bexarotene (systemic) during pregnancy may cause birth defects or death of the unborn baby.
+You will need to have a pregnancy test to show that you are NOT pregnant before starting bexarotene (systemic).
 Talk with the doctor.

 - A pregnancy test will be done every month during care.

 - Use 2 kinds of birth control that you can trust 1 month before care begins, during care, and for at least 1 month after care ends.

 - If you get pregnant while taking bexarotene (systemic) or within 1 month after your last dose, call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.